Campsite, Guest Services, Maintenance

 • Ensure a high quality of guest service at all times

-• Train and supervise the staff working on campsite, including work schedules, approval of days off and regular meetings
+• Train and supervise the staff working on campsite

-• Plan and organise guest arrivals and departures, including the allocation of guests to camping sites
+• Plan and organise the operations of campsite (e.g guest arrivals and departures, the allocation of guests to camping sites, etc)

 • Plan and coordinate the rental of campsite equipment, as well as the billing of items purchased/rented by guests while on site